amaoka/1D_Processing/README.md

 This is a Processing sketch recreated +1D.

-+1D is published by Toshitaka Amaoka at SIGGRAPH 2003 Emerging Technologies.
++1D was recreated as Toshitaka Amaoka's thesis at NYU ITP in 2002 and also was exhibited by Toshitaka Amaoka at SIGGRAPH 2003 Emerging Technologies.

-Provided code is implemented only one graphics which is pixels.
+This code is implemented only one graphics which is pixels.

 The original project is documented at followings.